ratemykol/cursor/replit.md

 - June 20, 2025.
 Fixed infinite scrolling for trader cards on homepage to be truly seamless without reset jumps
 - June 20, 2025.
 Fixed hover behavior to pause animation smoothly without position reset using animation-play-state
 - June 20, 2025.
 Increased trader cards scroll speed by 30% (reduced animation duration from 45s to 31.5s)
+- June 20, 2025.
+Further increased scroll speed to 15 seconds for faster, more dynamic scrolling
 ```

 ## User Preferences